Tautulli/Tautulli/CONTRIBUTING.md

 # Contributing to PlexPy

 ## Issues
 In case you read this because you are posting an issue, please take a minute and conside the things below.
 The issue tracker is not a support forum.
-It is primarily intended to submit bugs, improvements or feature requests.
+It is primarily intended to submit bugs.
 However, we are glad to help you, and make sure the problem is not caused by PlexPy, but don't expect step-by-step answers.

 ##### Many issues can simply be solved by: